War Office: The Old War Office building

+The proposed War Office of 1857, designed by Henry Bayly Garling.
+The building was unexecuted, and instead the department obtained Cumberland House for its use.

 View of the former War Office building from Whitehall.

 The former War Office building facing Horse Guards Avenue.

 As early as 1718 letters from the Secretary at War were addressed from "The War Office".
 His department had several headquarters in London until it settled at Horse Guards in Whitehall during 1722.
 It remained there until 1858.
 Then, following the dissolution of the Board of Ordnance, the War Office moved into the Board's former offices in Cumberland House, Pall Mall.
 Over the ensuing years it expanded into adjacent properties on Pall Mall before it was relocated to purpose-built accommodation, in what is now known as the Old War Office Building, in 1906.

-Between 1906 and its abolition in 1964 the War Office was based in a large neo-Baroque building designed by William Young, completed during 1906, and located on Horse Guards Avenue at its junction with Whitehall in Central London.
+Between 1906 and its abolition in 1964 the War Office was based in a large neo-Baroque building designed by William Young, completed during 1906, and located on Horse Guards Avenue at its junction with Whitehall in central London.
 The construction of the building required five years to complete, at a cost of more than 1.2 million pounds.
-The building is somewhat oddly shaped, forming a trapezoid in order to maximise the use of the irregularly shaped plot of land on which it was built: its four distinctive domes were designed as a decorative means of disguising the shape.
+The building is somewhat oddly shaped, forming a trapezoid to maximise the use of the irregularly shaped plot of land on which it was built: its four distinctive domes were designed as a decorative means of disguising the shape.
 It has around 1,100 rooms on seven floors.

 After 1964 the building continued to be used, under the name The Old War Office, by the Ministry of Defence.

 On 1 June 2007 the building, other than the steps that give access to it, was designated as a protected site for the purposes of Section 128 of the Serious Organised Crime and Police Act 2005.
 The effect was to make it a specific criminal offence for a person to trespass on the building.

 In August 2013 it was announced that the building would be sold on the open market, with a goal of realising offers above 100 million pounds.
 On 13 December 2014 the Ministry of Defence confirmed that the building would be sold to the Hinduja Group for an undisclosed amount.
-The building's sale was completed on 1 March 2016 for more than 350 million pounds, on a 250-year lease, to the Hinduja Group (in partnership with OHL Developments) for conversion to a luxury hotel and residential apartments.
+The building's sale was completed on 1 March 2016, for more than £350 million, on a 250-year lease, to the Hinduja Group (in partnership with OHL Developments) for conversion to a luxury hotel and residential apartments.
 The Hinduja Group and Raffles Hotels opened the hotel, named Raffles London at The OWO, in 2023.